unc-csxl/csxl.unc.edu/docs/angular/resolvers.md

 };
 ```

 That is all that is needed!
-You can then pass this resolver back into a component's static `Route` property and access the data as we did before.
+You can then pass this Resolver back into a component's static `Route` property and access the data as we did before.

 ## Error Handling with Resolvers